DuGuYifei/blog/_posts/2024-03-23-商单-Fullstack-英数小子.md

 title: Commercial Project-Fullstack-英数小子
 date: 2024-03-23 00:00:02 +0800
 tags:
     - Vue
     - Swift
     - SpringBoot
+    - Backend
+    - Frontend
 categories:
     - FullStack
 description:
     ios + backend controller + backend service - Tutoring company software.
 Record students, teachers, courses, book a class time, salary, different roles and permissions.
     After the project was delivered, Party A found that it did not provide the expected financial help to the company, so they applied for a half refund and the negotiation was successful.